IntersectMBO/plutus/plutus-metatheory/src/Signature.lagda.md

 ## Built-in compatible types

-The arguments of a built-in function can't be just any type, but are restricted to certain types, which in thisfile are called *built-in-compatible* types.
+The arguments of a built-in function can't be just any type, but are restricted to certain types, which in this file are called *built-in-compatible* types.

 The built-in compatible types are either type constants, type variables, or type operators applied to built-in-compatible type.

-The type of built-in-compatible types (_⊢♯) is indexed by the number of type variables.
+The type of built-in-compatible types (_⊢♯) is indexed by the number of distinct type variables.
 ```
 data _⊢♯ : ℕ → Set